TEEC and azimuthal correlations in forward {\gamma}-hadron production in proton-proton and proton-lead collisions at LHC: Introduction

-where $E_{T}$ is the transverse energy and $\phi_{\gamma h}$ is the azimuthal angle between the leading photon and each hadron, the sum being over all hadrons.

-The photon can either be a direct product of the hard interaction, or can be created later during the shower.
-Such a hadron-level computation has many challenges.
-At present there is no general purpose event generator that does the parton-level computation with CGC framework, followed by the parton showers and hadronization.
-Although there are generators that include small-$x$ effects or Pomeron self-interactions (see e.g. \cite{Engel:1994vs, Roesler:2000he, Werner:2005jf, Werner:2023zvo, Fletcher:1994bd, Ahn:2009wx, Kalmykov:1997te, Ostapchenko:2010vb}), in our computation we would like to adhere to TMD-like factorization based on the CGC framework.
+As the final state photon can either be a direct product of the hard interaction, or can be created later during the shower, such a hadron-level computation has many challenges.
+At present there is no \emph{general purpose} event generator that does the parton-level computation within the CGC framework, followed by the parton showers and hadronization.
+The most serious advancement is the nonlinear parton shower based on Gribov-Levin-Ryskin equation \cite{Shi:2022hee}, also with the kinematic constraint \cite{Shi:2023ejp}.
+There are also other generators that include certain small-$x$ effects or Pomeron self-interactions (see e.g. \cite{Engel:1994vs, Roesler:2000he, Werner:2005jf, Werner:2023zvo, Fletcher:1994bd, Ahn:2009wx, Kalmykov:1997te, Ostapchenko:2010vb}).
+However, in our computation we would like to adhere to TMD-like factorization directly based on the CGC framework.
 While the leading order partonic cross section is straightforward to compute using e.g. \KaTie\, Monte Carlo \cite{katie}, there does not exist a Monte Carlo generator that can perform a shower with gluon recombination, consistent with the Balitsky-Kovchegov (BK) nonlinear evolution equation \cite{Balitsky:1995ub, Kovchegov:1999yj} for TMD gluon distribution, not mentioning the full B-JIMWLK equation \cite{Balitsky:1995ub, Jalilian-Marian:1997qno, Kovner:2000pt, Kovner:1999bj, Weigert:2000gi, Iancu:2000hn, Ferreiro:2001qy}.
 There is however the CASCADE Monte Carlo \cite{Baranov_2021}, which is capable of turning the information contained in the TMD gluon distribution into a cascade of partons (see also \cite{Bury:2017jxo}).
-Such an approach has already been implemented in the past, see \cite{Bury:2017xwd, VanHaevermaet:2020rro}.
+Such an approach has already been used in the past, see \cite{Bury:2017xwd, VanHaevermaet:2020rro} and this will be our choice for the present study.

-As mentioned before, $\gamma$-hadron and $\gamma$-jet correlations will be an important part of the future forward physics program at LHC. $\gamma$-hadron correlations in proton-proton and proton-lead collisions have been measured by ALICE \cite{ALICE:2020atx, ALICE:2025bnc}, but with different goals in mind.
-Although some of these studies do indicate the presence of initial state effects, most of these measurements were performed in lower rapidities.
-On the other hand, $\gamma$-jet correlations have been studied by ATLAS \cite{ATLAS:2012ar, ATLAS:2017xqp} in proton-proton collisions in the past.
+The work is organized as follows.
+In the next section we explain the formalism used to perform our computations and define the observables.
+In Section~\ref{sec:Results} we list details of the kinematic cuts and discuss the results.
+Finally, in~\ref{sec:Summary} we summarize the paper.